 Tips for Perfect jalebi

-Indian Cooking especially mithai (sweets) making rides on a lot of approximations and tips and tricks learnt through experience.
-In our homes, rarely gadgets are used to test the oil or sugar syrup temperatures or times.
-Lets say we trust our sight and smell senses when cooking.
+Indian Cooking especially mithai (sweets) making rides on a lot of approximations, visual feel and tips and tricks learnt through experience.
 Mithai making is an art and gets better with practice.
 Here are few of the things I have learnt from my jalebi making trials.

 - Sugar Syrup :-Addition of lemon juice to the syrup prevents crystallization of sugar as well as lends it a mild tart flavor which is typical to jalebis.